tomcritchlow/tomcritchlow.github.io/_posts/2019-02-27-i-consultant.md

 The worst thing to do is to let your personal identity be the thing that does the billing (regardless of whether it comes from “your name LLC” or not, don’t let your **personal identity** be the construct you use){% include tufte-sn.html id="timemoney" content="Interestingly, <a href='https://www.thecut.com/2019/02/why-freelancing-creates-anxiety-about-money.html'>studies have shown</a> that trading your time for money leads to taking less pleasure in leisure activity.
 I think a professional label and construct can help alleviate this problem slightly.
 Also a good reminder to not charge hourly!
 Day rates are better." %}.

+<span class="contributor">TS: Note that even within our professional construct, different situations call for different behaviors.
+It can be helpful to think of each of these as a micro-label: the me who deals with difficult client stakeholders; the me who can ask to raise my rates; the me who is good at networking; the me who can give a great sales pitch.</span>

 ## “The Question” & the identity crisis

 Sooner or later when you're independent a client will offer you a full time role.